 Animal Motifs: The Rohirrim like to feature horses on their armour, as befitting their role as "The Horse-Lords".

-Anti Poop Socking: Rested XP exists in this game as well; it's actually better than World of Warcraft in this respect, since you gain it no matter where you are, and you can use Destiny Points (earned via leveling and questing, and shared across characters) and Turbine Points to purchase more.
-You also gain it faster than World of Warcraft.
+Anti-Poop Socking : Rested XP still exists in this game, though it's changed somewhat with updates.
+It's actually better than World of Warcraft in this respect, since you gain it no matter where you are, and you can use Destiny Points (earned via leveling and questing, and shared across characters) and Turbine Points to purchase more.
+You also gain it faster than in World of Warcraft.

 Arrows on Fire: Both seen being used by NPCs, and can be used by Hunters via an item.